Skip to Content

 If you want to rent a car in San Diego, my personal choice is always AutoEurope; it allows you to compare the best deals from all local rental car providers, and on average, you can save up to 20% every time you use this platform.

 Last but not least, let’s not forget about travel insurance.
 Personally, I always use and recommend SafetyWing.
-They provide plans for digital nomads and frequent travelers that cover many different circumstances, including flight cancellation, lost luggage, etc.
+They provide plans for digital nomads and frequent travelers that cover many different circumstances, including flight cancellations, lost luggage, etc.

 Places To Walk In Downtown San Diego